 Head “Down East” to the heart of Harkers Island to discover this hidden gem museum that shines a spotlight on the rich fishing and hunting history of the Crystal Coast at its most pure.
 This corner of the region is famed for its generations of artisans who produce intricate and amazing decoys, and artists are often found within the museum, perfecting their work.
 In addition to the live demonstrations, the museum also boasts a wealth of historic duck decoys, photographs and publications, personal heirlooms from residents all around the area, and other local artifacts that shed light on the story behind the centuries-old Down East culture.

-The North Carolina Maritime Museum in Beaufort is one of three maritime museums found all along coastal North Carolina that pay homage to the region’s roots and deep ties with the water.
+The North Carolina Maritime Museum at Beaufort is one of three maritime museums found all along coastal North Carolina that pay homage to the region’s roots and deep ties with the water.
 An enticing sight in the center of the downtown area, the Beaufort maritime museum has a wealth of awe-worthy exhibits and attractions which includes historic boats and ship models, a Fresnel lens from the region’s original lighthouses, canons and other artifacts from the Civil War, and lots of information on the local pirates.
 The Beaufort museum is especially distinctive as the home to a detailed exhibit on the Queen Anne’s Revenge – Blackbeard the Pirate’s favorite ship.
 The vessel was recovered not long ago from the surrounding area, and visitors can view relics from this infamous pirate ships up close and personal.
 Though modestly sized, the nautical layout of the museum and the treasure trove of exhibits and interactive displays makes this Beaufort landmark a must-see destination.

-Located in the heart of Morehead City, and boasting an enticing exterior that resembles an old fashioned train depot, the History Place is home to more than 12,000 square feet of exhibits, meeting space, and archives, ensuing that every aspect of Carteret County’s rich history is covered in grand detail.
+Located in the heart of Morehead City, and boasting an enticing exterior that resembles an old fashioned train depot, The History Place is home to more than 12,000 square feet of exhibits, meeting space, and archives, ensuing that every aspect of Carteret County’s rich history is covered in grand detail.
 While the site is a popular venue for community and school presentations or programs, everyday visitors can pop in to explore the range of exhibits as well, which highlight different eras and area talents.
 The Rodney B. Kemp Gallery is a showcase for modern artists to display their work, while the on-site Jack Spencer Goodwin Research Library is home to more than 10,000 publications, photographs, books, and other memorabilia that adds a personalized layer to the area’s centuries of history.
 A café is also located on the premises for visitors who want to linger, and friendly staff are on hand to answer questions or point researchers in the right direction.
 Encompassing all areas of Carteret County culture, The History Place is an excellent first stop to learn all about the Crystal Coast in its entirety.

 The Beaufort Historic Site is more than just a single museum – it’s actually a collection of historic buildings from the 18th and 19th centuries which have been perfectly renovated to emulate this historic town of centuries past.
 Beaufort is the third oldest town in the state of North Carolina, and the downtown streets are filled with historic homes and buildings that date back hundreds of years.
 On this two acre site, visitors can explore roughly 10 of these distinctive historical structures while taking a step back in time to Beaufort’s earliest roots.
 The site is home to famed residences and buildings including the 1778 Leffers Cottage, the 1825 John C. Manson House, the 1859 Apothecary Shop and Doctor's Office, the 1928 Old Jail, (which remained in operation until 1954), and the 1796 Carteret County Courthouse which is the oldest wood-framed courthouse in North Carolina.
 Visiting all the sites and grounds – which includes an authentic herb garden by the apothecary shop as well as the nearby Old Burying Ground – is a fun afternoon exploration that leaves no stone unturned when it comes to the original way of life in Old Beaufort.